Browse our Blog. You will find multiple applications, solutions, code examples. Navigate using the tag cloud or search using specific criteria

 The file that would be running the whole process is the GPRS.
 On this example, the GPRS file is called the gprs-connect, if you want to implement different functions, you have to configure them there.

-After setting this configuration, a reboot of the module must be set in order to apply the changes.
+After setting this configuration, do a reboot and the module should connect to the internet automatically.

 If there are any problems during the process, doing a manual reset to the GPRS module should solve the issue.
 To do the reboot, execute the following commands: